core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The setting described above requires the server and all the clients interested in taking part in the group observation to support the approach defined in {{I-D.ietf-core-cacheable-oscore}}.
 On the other hand, its use allows clients to start from a smaller, unprotected version of the phantom observation request, which does not need to be verified as a request generated by the server.
 Therefore, in applications where the OSCORE group is configured for the use of Deterministic Requests and observer clients are expected to support the approach defined in {{I-D.ietf-core-cacheable-oscore}}, servers that start group observations are encouraged to do so by using Deterministic Requests as corresponding phantom observation requests.

-If the optimization defined in {{self-managed-oscore-group}} is also used, the 'gp_material' element in the informative response from the server MUST also include the following elements from the Group_OSCORE_Input_Material object.
+If the optimization defined in {{self-managed-oscore-group}} is also used, the 'gp_material' element in the informative response from the server also includes the following elements from the Group_OSCORE_Input_Material object:

 * 'alg', as per {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'det_senderId' and 'det_hash_alg', defined in {{Section 4 of I-D.ietf-core-cacheable-oscore}}.
 These specify the Sender ID of the Deterministic Client in the OSCORE group and the hash algorithm used to compute Deterministic Requests (see {{Section 3.4.1 of I-D.ietf-core-cacheable-oscore}}).

 Note that, like in {{self-managed-oscore-group}}, no information is provided as related to the Pairwise Key Agreement Algorithm and its parameters.
-In fact, the clients and the server will not need to compute a cofactor Diffie-Hellman shared secret in this OSCORE group.
+In fact, the clients and the server will not need to compute a shared secret in this OSCORE group.
 It follows that:

 * In the Common Context of the Group OSCORE Security Context, the parameter Pairwise Key Agreement Algorithm is not set (see {{Section 2.1.10 of I-D.ietf-core-oscore-groupcomm}}).